CyrusD123/Quantum-Programs/README.md

 These percentages are very similar to those on the graph of QuantumRandom.py.
 When it comes to tasks like these, a traditional computer can do it faster and easier than a quantum computer that doesn't fully utilize the capabilites of qubits.
 Both superposition and entanglement together sets apart quantum computing from the rest.

 # Noise and Errors - QuantumError.py
 QuantumError.py, written again using Qiskit, is the same as Quantum.py but runs the program twice, once on a simulated quantum computer (just like Quantum.py did) and again using one of IBM's owm 5-qubit quantum computers, the IBM Q 5.
 We will be able to see how "noise," the random flipping of qubits due to their interactions with the outside environment, hampers a quantum computation.

+Note: If you want to run QuantumError.py at home, you'll need your own API Token.
+You can get one here: https://quantumexperience.ng.bluemix.net/qx/account/advanced

 ## The Output
 ![alt text](https://github.com/CyrusD123/Quantum-Programs/blob/master/Pics/Error%20Graph.png?raw=true "Bar Graph for QuantumError.py")